 Outdoor Adventure Programme

-Student have the chance to participate in 2 outdoor programmes from the following activities:
+Student's have the chance to participate in 2 outdoor programmes from the following choices:

 Students will work towards their Bronze or Silver award in both their chosen activities